AP2AMR/ai-background-remove/README.md

 ## Object Extraction

-1. If you have not yet installed Jupyter Notebook, install it https://jupyter.org/install

-2. Run Jupyter notebook
+Run Jupyter notebook

 ```
 jupyter notebook
 ```

-Open bg-remove.ipynb and make sure the 'detectron2' kernel is used and follow the instructions in the notebook
+Open bg-remove.ipynb and make sure the 'detectron2' kernel is used and **follow the instructions in the notebook**

 ### If you want to know how to label and train your own networks have a look at https://github.com/ghowa/dhd2020